 Curious About Becoming A Surrogate?

 There are many varied and valid reasons to choose to become a gestational surrogate.
 Your reason or reasons will be just as unique as you are.
-While it would be amazing to be able to accept every kind-hearted and giving woman that inquires, there are some standards to meet in order to be approved for a surrogacy journey.
+While it would be amazing to be able to accept every kind-hearted and giving woman who inquires, there are some standards to meet in order to be approved for a surrogacy journey.
+Read below to learn about surrogate qualifications.

 Do I Need to Have Children to Become a Surrogate?